Alestrio/ProBotE/README.md

 - Clone that repo
 - Install dependencies (pip3 install discord pronotepy pydrive)
 - Edit credentials.py.sample with your own values and rename it credential.py
-- Download your API key in .json, and copy it there under the neme "client_secrets.json"
+- Download your API key in .json, and copy it there under the name "client_secrets.json"
 - Start that bot with python3 probote.py

 # How to contribute ?